Derivatives of Parsing Expression Grammars: Derivative parsing

-Parsing expression derivatives also need to update the backtracking generation maps of their expressions.
-This is done via the updating function, which I define as
+Derivatives update the generation maps of their expressions via the following update function:

-which adds a new backtracking generation to the map $\g{P}$ for any expression $\varphi$ that has added a new backtracking generation.
-Since backtracking generations correspond to points in the parse where a new backtracking decision has been deferred, there will be no more than one new backtracking generation for each parsing expression per derivative taken, and expressions statically defined in the original grammar can have a backtracking generation no greater than $1$.
-To transform these static backtracking generations into the backtracking space of an ongoing derivative computation, I introduce the new generation set function, which I define as
+$up$ adds a new generation to the map $\g{P}$ for any expression $\varphi$ that adds a new backtracking generation when transformed to $\varphi'$.
+Since backtracking generations correspond to points in the input where a backtracking decision has been deferred, there is no more than one new generation for each parsing expression per derivative taken, and expressions statically defined in the original grammar can have a backtracking generation no greater than $1$.
+To transform these static generations into the generation space of an ongoing derivative computation, the following \emph{new generation set} function is defined:

-With all these helper functions in place, the derivative of a parsing expression can be defined as in Table~\ref{deriv-table}.
-Following convention, end-of-input is represented as a $\eos$ character.

-In Table~\ref{deriv-table}, $\varepsilon'$ is a failure because there's nothing left of an $\varepsilon$-expression to take a derivative of.
-Nonterminals are again assumed to be $\infty$ while calculating their derivatives to break infinite loops in the computation process; this may be necessary even for grammars which have no left-recursion if evaluated using one of the other two algorithms, \textit{e.g.}\ $A :=~!a\cdot\!/a/A$.
-The $\beta^\dagger$ special case in the sequence expression derivative is because the $\eos$ end-of-input pseudo-character breaks the property that if $\alpha$ consumes a character then $\beta$ (or its backtracking derivatives) do not have to.
-The other cases cover both the nullability and lookahead backtracking discussed above.